jallen2034/linked-lists-demonstration/README.md

 ## Project Description

-This is just a simple implementation of linked lists in C with a simple command line program.
+A simple implementation of linked lists in C with a simple command line program.

 There are two files.
 One can only statically update nodes in a linked list.
 The other file can dynamically add and delete nodes in a linked list.